 The cooler weather of Fall gives us a chance to enjoy being outside and spending time with family and friends.
 Las Vegas is a city that is alive with so many things to do.
-From autumn flower sales to the most intense haunted houses in Las Vegas for Halloween, The Ballen Network has put together some creative, fun, and thrilling things to do in Las Vegas during the Fall season.
+From autumn flower sales to the most intense haunted houses in Las Vegas for Halloween, Lori Ballen Team has put together some creative, fun, and thrilling things to do in Las Vegas during the Fall season.

-One of the staples of any Fall celebration or decoration is the pumpkin.
+One of the staples of any Fall celebration or decoration is the npumpkin.
 We love to carve them up for Halloween fun.
 They make a colorful addition to table spreads, and they add a bit of festive flair to our porches.
 Of course, we can’t forget about the addition to our favorite pumpkin recipes.
 Knowing how to choose the right pumpkin from a local pumpkin patch is just as important as knowing where to find a Las Vegas pumpkin patch.

 The kind of pumpkin you’ll need depends greatly upon the purpose of the pumpkin.
 Choosing a carving pumpkin as one meant to add a delicious flavor to your mom’s classic pie may prove to be a disappointment.
 Choosing a baking pumpkin for a fun night of carving may turn out to be just as bad of an experience.
 Knowing which pumpkin to choose will help you make an informed decision.